 In 99% of the cases the default table prefix, which is rex_ is used.
 So adding a DynamicStaticMethodReturnTypeExtension for these was they way forward.

-Making methods return a ConstantStringType allows the query analysis to detect the actual query string beeing executed.
+Making methods return a ConstantStringType allows the query analysis to detect the actual query string being executed.
 Based on this additional PHPStan-Extension information, even query strings containing calls to rex::getTable() or rex::getTablePrefix() turn analyzable:

 $db = rex_sql::factory();